hbecca/Customer-Behavior-Survey/Readme.md

 ### Purchase Frequency by Gender:
 I will explore how often different genders make purchases, helping us tailor our marketing efforts to specific customer segments.
 ### Age Distribution:
 I will examine the distribution of customers across age groups, providing valuable insights into the customer demographics.
 ### Shopping Satisfaction Levels:
 I will analyze satisfaction levels among the customers, identifying areas for improvement to enhance overall satisfaction and loyalty.

+## Results.

+The dataset contains various columns related to customer demographics and behavior, such as age, gender, purchase frequency, browsing habits, and satisfaction levels.
+- The analysis of purchase frequency by gender revealed distinct purchasing patterns across different customer segments.
+The data indicates that gender plays a significant role in shopping behavior.
+For instance, females tend to shop more frequently, with a higher proportion engaging in monthly or bi-monthly purchases compared to other genders.
+- The age distribution analysis provided valuable insights into our customer demographics.
+The majority of the customers fall within the 22-30 age range, indicating that our products and services resonate most strongly with younger adults.
+- In my findings of shopping satisfaction levels revealed mixed results.
+While a significant portion of the customers expressed high levels of satisfaction (categorized as "Good"), there remains a noteworthy segment that reported lower satisfaction levels ("Bad").

 ## Recommendations.